Quick Start with gr.Interface

 1 | import gradio as gr |

-In this example, clicking the submit_btn
+In this example, clicking the submit_btn triggers the

-function.
+submit function.
 The change in visibility is specified as

 one of the outputs.